 Sentronic Module (2D, 3D, 4D & 6D compressors before March 2011).
 The Sentronic has in addition to the (N) contact, used for compressor shutdown, a Normally Open (N.O.) contact that can be used in an alarm circuit.
-The Single Pole Double Throw (S.P.D.T.) contact of Sentronic can be electrically isolated from the control circuit power supply, and used to control a circuit with a different voltage.
-Sentronic has a timing circuit that actually compares the amount of time with good oil pressure to that with insufficient oil pressure and has a memory that will shut the compressor down after a period of more than two minutes if the compressor has a "history" of oil pressure fluctuations with more unacceptable than acceptable pressures.
+The Single Pole Double Throw (S.P.D.T.) contact of Sentronic can be electrically isolated from the control circuit power supply, and used to control a circuit with a different voltage (See Figure 6-3).
+The Sentronic has a timing circuit that actually compares the amount of time with good oil pressure to that with insufficient oil pressure.
+The module memory will shut the compressor down after a period of more than two minutes if the compressor has a "history" of oil pressure fluctuations with more unacceptable than acceptable pressures.